kanelee1/NFL-Player-Stat-Webscraper-V2/README.md

 # NFL-Player-Stat-Webscraper-V2

 ## Introduction
-This project demonstrates a basic approach to scraping data from tables within a dynamic webpage using selenium libraries
+This project demonstrates a basic approach to scraping data from tables within a dynamic webpage using selenium libraries in Python

 ## Features
 - Uses selenium webdriver (Firefox) to scrape multiple dynamic webpage tables